GrebanusAmaliaT/Vivres-RestaurantReservingApp/README.md

 # TableBooker - Advanced Restaurant Reservation System

-A robust, (soon-to-be) enterprise-grade full-stack web application designed to streamline the restaurant discovery and table booking process.
+(soon-to-be) enterprise-grade full-stack web application designed to streamline the restaurant discovery and table booking process.
 The system connects food enthusiasts with local dining venues, offering real-time availability management, dynamic filtering, and a secure multi-role ecosystem.

 Built using a decoupled architecture with a high-performance **.NET 8 Web API** backend and a highly responsive **React (Vite) + TypeScript** frontend.